metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 We understand that during development of a new architecture expecting full documentation for all hyperparameters is unreasonable.
 Therefore, ``metatrain`` will work with a very minimal ``documentation.py`` file containing only the default hyperparameters for both the model and the trainer.
-For this, one just needs to define a ``ModelHypers`` and a ``TrainerHypers``, for the hypers of the model and the trainer respectively.
+One just needs to define a ``ModelHypers`` and a ``TrainerHypers``, for the hypers of the model and the trainer respectively.